 What are we doing to improve?
-DMV expanded vehicle services to 20-hour locations and offers Saturday hours around the state.
-Expanding our service hours for our customers assists this measure by spreading customer demand and reducing peak demand.
-Additionally, DMV has implemented an online scheduling system that provides customers the ability to make appointments as well as complete and submit applications electronically prior to arriving at a service center.
+DMV has implemented an online scheduling system that provides customers the ability to make appointments as well as complete and submit applications electronically prior to arriving at a service center.
 This allows DMV to better allocate resources to meet demand and decrease transaction time.
 As more customers choose to take advantage of scheduling appointments and electronically submitting their applications in advance, service times will continue to improve.